 Hello to all!

-My name is Mary and I have Crohn’s disease.
+My name is Mary and I have Crohn’s disease and Slipping Rib Syndrome.

 I am a US Navy veteran, communication and journalism graduate, licensed cosmetologist and licensed phlebotomist, and a columnist for a few websites mentioned below.
 I am a fur mom and I write about my life.

-I discuss my Crohn’s disease, Fibromyalgia, migraines, slipping ribs, and, the other issues I have.
+I discuss my Crohn’s disease, Fibromyalgia, migraines, slipping rib syndrome, and, the other issues I have – like degenerative discs in my neck, skin issues, and mental health.

 My hands have had issues, with recurring ganglion cysts and pain with De Quervain’s Tenosynovitis.
 I have been in and out of hand braces since 2016.
-I have had steroid injections, physical therapy, and, three cyst removal surgeries with one tendon sheath release surgery on my left hand.
+I have had steroid injections, physical therapy, and, three cyst removal surgeries on my left hand.
+I have also had tendon sheath release surgery on both of my hands.
+They still hurt.

 I mention using the Va hospital for all of my care and what I deal with when it comes to appointments.
 I also talk about PTSD, anxiety and depression and mental health.
 I even go into dermatology issues, problems with ovarian cysts, infertility, and any other health issue I have come across.
 I talk surgeries, scopes, blood tests, x-rays and more.